 Growth Spurts in Infants

-After having followed a pattern for sleeping and feeding your baby for a few weeks, you may notice that there is a sudden change in your baby’s feeding requirements.
-Your baby may want to feed more often and sleep for longer periods of time.
+After following a pattern for sleeping and feeding your baby for a few weeks, you may notice a sudden change in your baby’s feeding requirements.
+Your baby may want to feed more often and sleep for longer periods.
 This may quite obviously alter your regular patterns, but there is nothing to worry about.
-Your baby’s requirements are seeing a sudden shift because he’s going through a growth spurt.
+Your baby’s requirements suddenly shift because he’s going through a growth spurt.
+Baby growth spurts are one of those inevitable milestones that can leave parents both amazed and bewildered.
+In this article, we’ll tell you the telltale signs of newborn growth spurts and share tips to handle these intense yet temporary phases with confidence and care.

 What Is a Growth Spurt in a Baby?